defx/spec/README.md

 Each scenario within a file is separated by two carriage return or new line characters.

+## Given-When-Then

+GWT's are _perfect_ for describing event-driven state transitions.

+The addition of zero or more "And" statements following the "Given" and/or "Then" statements allows any number of pre or post conditions for each event.

 ## Entities

 **Entities** within a scenario are wrapped in square brackets to identify them to the parser.